- Schedule FA in ITR How to Declare Foreign Assets in India

 Intervention of Income Tax Rules in UPI Transactions

 UPI transactions in India are taxed in a similar manner to that of Income from Mutual Funds and fixed deposits.
 UPI transactions are considered income from other sources and are taxed under section 56(2) of the Income Tax Act.
 Taxpayers are required to submit all the information related to UPI and digital wallet transactions while filing their ITR.
 Any funds received through e-wallet and UPI are also subject to tax as per the provisions of the Income Tax Act 1961.
 The income tax department tracks all UPI transactions.
-Therefore, it is important to report such income in the ITR.
+Therefore, it is important to provide detailed information about your salary and other sources of income, such as funds received from an e-wallet or UPI app while filing your ITR.

 Taxability of UPI Transactions